heilaaks/snippy/docs/dev/SCRIBBLING.md

          - sgrp
          - uuid

-       The default value for these parameters must be None or the must not exist in the parameter set that is give for set_conf in class inherited from ConfigSourceBase().
+       The default value for these parameters must be None or these must not exist in the parameter set that is given for set_conf in class inherited from ConfigSourceBase().

+       This is related to special case with CLI interface only.
+In case user used any of the these search keywords with command line option(s) and did not give any values for the CLI option, it is considered as "match any".
+For example a CLI option and value combination '--sall ' causes the tool to list all content.

     2. All but reference content links are sorted